All Episodes

 So Bitcoin surged nearly 4% in 24 hours to around 117,400, with analysts noting it defies shutdown risks by acting as a digital haven.

-So there were shutdowns of the government in 2013 and 2018, showed kind of mixed effects on Bitcoin.
+So there were shutdowns of the government in 2013 and 2018, showed kind of mixed effects on Bitcoin, but current rate cut expectations and reduced regulatory capacity, for example, SEC delays, amplify short-term upside.

 The initial response to the rate cut saw some drop in Bitcoin's price.

-It did below 110,000 on September 26th, but it recovered and had a banner day to day.
+It did below 110,000 on September 26, but it recovered and had a banner day today.

 Global activities have also contributed to economic uncertainty, such as in France, where increased deficits and debts and political instability increases its misalignment with EU policy.